A non-writing writer is a monster courting insanityFranz Kafka

-If I haven’t written a poem or a paragraph for more than two days, I feel diminished, tired, and I feel like I am regressing, while my mind is very agitated with all of these words, voices that are stuck inside of me – they hammer the door of my mind so as to be free, they give me nightmares of all sorts, they push my boundaries, they alienate me, they torment me like ghosts, and it all stops… only after that I’ve freed my mind, only when they’ve become concrete, only when I vomit what has been choking me.
-And afterwards I’m free.
-Indeed, suppressed feelings, ideas, or any other thoughts that want to bubble up bring their load of frustrations and alienations.
+If I haven’t written a poem or a paragraph for more than two days I feel diminished, tired, and I feel like I am regressing, while my mind is very agitated by all of these words and voices that are stuck inside of me, hammering at the door of my mind so as to be free.
+These imprisoned ideas and words give me nightmares of all sorts, they push me outside of my boundaries, they alienate me, torment me like ghosts, and it all stops… only after that I’ve freed my mind, only when they’ve become concrete, only when I vomit what has been choking me.
+And afterwards my heart and head feel light as a feather.
+Indeed, suppressed emotions, ideas, or any other thoughts that want to bubble up bring their load of frustrations and alienations.

 The ideas are there, that’s for sure, but the lack of time (for I write turtleishly), and my constant fear of badly editing my writings are causing inside of me a warfare between my ego (for it’s always telling me to write-and-publish-no-matter-what-I’m-good) and reasoning (I need to write very well so that readers might get a good experience), and I am there, trying to reason and tame my ego, and trying to balance reasoning with a pint of self-importance.

 Bringing balance to my body and mind is indeed very exhausting.
 But still, I need to write, no matter how difficult it is to master the English language as a non-English speaker.
 I make so many embarrassing writing mistakes, that’s for sure, even though unintentionally, but you know what?… I’ll keep doing it, because writing simply makes me happy.